ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 ```

 -   The *lexer* breaks down the source code into simple elements, called *tokens*, and reports lexical errors;
--   The *parser* analyzes the sequence of tokens to link them together and understand their syntax and semantics;
+-   The *parser* analyzes the sequence of tokens to link them together and understand their syntax and semantics (e.g., correctness of types);
 -   The *AST builder* creates the so-called *Abstract Syntax Tree* (not used in our case);
 -   The *optimizer* applies optimizations to the AST (not used in our case);
 -   The executable is generated from the optimized AST (not used in our case).